-Second, the Agency proposed a distributed generation procurement model based upon the proposal contained in its 2013 Procurement Plan.
-This model's key features included segmenting the DG system market into sub-25 kW ("small") and 25 kW-2 MW ("large") categories, conducting a competitive procurement for RECs from large systems, and using the larger system procurement's results multiplied by a proposed scalar for the development of a standard offer price for RECs from systems under 25 kW.
-Challenges with this approach included how standard offer bids would be selected (and whether it could be done on the basis of price).
+In its 2013 Procurement Plan, based on feedback received at workshops and through comments during the spring and summer of 2012Second, the Agency proposed a distributed generation procurement model "for Commission review and comment" and "for implementation at such time as the RPS budgets and available ACP funds allow."207 Thebased upon the proposal contained in its 2013 Procurement Plan.
+This model's key features included segmenting the DG system market into sub-25 kW ("small") and 25 kW-2 MW ("large") categories, conducting a competitive procurement for RECs from large systems, and using the larger system procurement's results multiplied by a proposed scalar for the development of a standard offer price for RECs from systems under 25 kW.208 Challenges with this approach included how standard offer bids would be selected (and whether it could be done on the basis of price).